ilevd/pdf-binocular/readme.md

 ![alt straight](imgs/img2.svg)

 Usually the distance between the pupils is around 6-7 centimeters.
-Thus make sure that the half width of generated PDF page has the same size on the screen.
+Thus make sure that the distance between left and right contents of the generated pages has the same size on the gadget screen.
 Usually E-reader or smartphone in horizontal orientation can be adjusted to make this proportion.
 There are also some parameters in the script that can help.